 BBC Radio4 - Museum of Curiosity

 Prof John Lloyd and the museum's curator Jimmy Carr, with guests Sean Hughes, Dr Irving Finkel, and Helen Czerski.
 Helen donated a bubble.
 First broadcast on 29 Oct 2012.

 BBC2 Horizon programme "The Transit of Venus"

 Horizon television programme about the transit of Venus which occurred during the early morning of 6 June 2012.
 Helen co-presented with Liz Bonnin and Lucie Green, and Helen covered the science of the Venusian atmosphere.
 Broadcast on 5 June 2012.
 A video of this programme is available for use by schools and universities via the 'BBC Active' website.

 BBC2 "Orbit: Earth's Extraordinary Journey"

 "Orbit" is the set of three programmes which explore the relationship between the Earth's orbit and the weather.
-Filming took place throughout the whole of 2011, and the programmes were broadcast in March 2012.
+Filming took place throughout the whole of 2011, and the programmes were first broadcast in March 2012.

 BBC2 Stargazing Challenges